patrickmineault/codebook/testing.myst.md

 Testing is the key to refactor with confidence.
 Let's say that your code looks ugly, and you feel like it's time to refactor.

-1. Lock in the current behaviour of your code with regression tests
+1. Lock in the current behavior of your code with regression tests
 1. Check that the tests pass
 1. Rewrite the code to be tidy
 1. Correct the code